ktdocker90/vinacart-docs-en/source/theme-config.rst

     </file>

-Để bổ xung thêm thư viện, bạn viết vào file ``core/config/library.php``
+To add a library, you write to the file ``core/config/library.php``
 ::

 	<?php